StarDuster/Practice-Project/README.md

 watch.sh is a bash script to call `netstat` to watch the status of the connections.

-watch.sh for server remove the timeout conuter.
+watch.sh for server remove the timeout conuter, easier to see what happend.